mooreds/ChicagoBoss-wiki/Installation.md

 To create a project in the parent directory, simply type

 <pre><code>
-make app PROJECT=MyNewProject
+make app PROJECT=my_new_project
 </code></pre>

+(Project names must start with a lowercase letter.)
 Then cruise over to it and start up the server:

 <pre><code>
-cd ../MyNewProject
+cd ../my_new_project
 ./start-dev.sh
 </code></pre>